 Recognizing the intersectionality of obesity and eating disorders allows for a more comprehensive understanding of the factors contributing to these conditions.
 It also facilitates the development of prevention programs that address the complex interplay between biological, psychological, and sociocultural factors.

-See also Evidence-Based Obesity Prevention Programs Guide
+See also Effective Obesity Prevention Strategies Explored

 Through collaborative efforts, researchers and healthcare professionals can pave the way for more effective prevention initiatives that reduce the prevalence of both obesity and eating disorders among individuals.